-A contract liability is recognised if a payment is received, or a payment is due (whichever is earlier) from a customer (usually students) before the Group transfers the related goods or services.
+A contract liability is recognised if a payment is received from a customer (usually students) before the Group transfers the related goods or services.
 Contract liabilities are recognised as revenue when the Group performs under the contract (i.e., transfers control of the related goods or services to the customer).